 - 1. Attendance in education classes is mandatory.
 Each instructor posts the attendance policy in the course syllabus. - 2.
-Candidates will be allowed to retake Practicum one time after waiting at least one subsequent semester in which the course is offered and with the instructor's permission. - 3.
+Candidates will be allowed to retake Practicum one time after waiting at least one subsequent semester and with the instructor's permission. - 3.
 Cheating and plagiarism are not tolerated.
 See the Avila University policy handbook on these behaviors. - 4.
-Candidates who demonstrate weakness in writing will be referred to the Avila Learning Center. - 5.
-Undergraduate candidates must take and pass the appropriate Missouri Content Assessment to be admitted to Final Clinical Experience, to receive an education degree and to be recommended for certification.
-Graduate Certification candidates must take and pass the appropriate Missouri Content Assessment to be admitted to Final Clinical Experience and to be recommended for certification.
+Candidates who demonstrate weakness in writing will be referred to the Avila Writing Center. - 5.
+Undergraduate candidates must take and pass the appropriate Missouri Content Assessment (MoCA) to be admitted to Final Clinical Experience, to receive an education degree and to be recommended for certification.
+Graduate Certification candidates must take and pass the appropriate Missouri Content Assessment (MoCA) to be admitted to Final Clinical Experience and to be recommended for certification.